frgomes/hyena/README.rst

 In case you are interested on typing faster and stressing less your hands, this project offers alternate keyboards layouts borrowed from `CarpalX Research`_ in addition to a number of popular layouts like Dvorak, Colemak, among others.
-You can also swap control keys, so that you can reduce stress on your pinkes, in particular if you use Emacs a lot.
+You can also swap control keys, so that you can reduce stress on your pinkies, in particular if you use Emacs a lot.

 The main driver for this project was the fact that these beautiful keyboards are not available for the average end user.
 The MINIGURU_ was first built in 2009 but was never released into production whilst